What’s the Difference? Larceny Vs. Theft

 Again, these distinctions shift from jurisdiction to jurisdiction, so you’ll need to check state and local statutes for specifics, but this organization of crimes is commensurate with what you’ll find in most locations.
 Check out your own state and town’s statistics and statutes regarding larceny vs. theft to see which crimes are most prevalent in your area, and protect your home accordingly.

 Looking to protect yourself against larceny or theft?
-Investing in one of the best home security systems can help prevent crime from happening on your property.
+Investing in one of the best home security systems such as Vivint or ADT can help prevent crime from happening on your property.